apache/arrow/r/tests/testthat/_snaps/compute.md

 # arrow_scalar_function() works

-    Can't convert `fun`, NULL, to a function.
+    fun is not a function